ucsb-cs9/f24/_lab/lab05.md

 ```
 THE GODFATHER directed by FRANK DARABONT (1972), Rating: 9.4
-2001: A SPACE ODYSSEY directed by STANLEY KUBRIC, Rating: None
+2001: A SPACE ODYSSEY directed by STANLEY KUBRIC (1968), Rating: None
 ```

 * Lastly, your `Movie` class will overload the `>` operator (`__gt__`).
 This will be used when finding the proper position of a Movie in the Ordered Linked List using the specification above.
 We can compare movies using the `>` operator while walking down the list and checking if the inserted movie is `>` than a specific Movie in the Ordered Linked List.